rfenouil/Pluto_CC_Docker/README.md

  - stage 1: import SDK 'tar.gz' archive, extract it, and install SDK
  - stage 2: install other dependencies and compile firmware

-The first stage build generates a huge (~48GB) intermediate image from which only the required folders are copied to second stage.
+The first stage build generates a huge (~50GB) intermediate image from which only the required folders are copied to second stage.
 Once the build is done, it is recommended to delete the intermediate image in order to recover some disk space (using `docker rmi -f ImAgE_Id` command).

 #### NOTE: Alternative method for creating docker image

-While provided instructions is the easiest option for creating the docker image, an alternative method can be used to generate a similar image with a smaller footprint in 'Docker storage folder' (see point 1 above) during the creation process (final image size is identical).
+While documentation above is the easiest option for creating the docker image, an alternative method can be used to generate a similar image with a smaller footprint in 'Docker storage folder' (see point 1 above) during the creation process.
+Note that final image size will be identical (~40GB).

 Instead of using a first build stage to import and extract the large archive (which generates a massive intermediate image), one can remove this stage from the Dockerfile to install only firmware dependencies and source.